Bynsu/eAthena-VSCode-Syntax/README.md

 1. Clone this repo
 2. Copy the folder you cloned (eAthena-VSCode-Syntax) into %userprofile%/.vscode/extensions
+3. Open VSCode settings and setup paths for extension.
+4. Re-open VSCode, so the extension will sync with your Athena (you will see the message in the bottom-right corner).
+5. Re-open VSCode again to load synchronized settings.
-3. Open VSCode and change syntax to eAthena
+4. Open any script file and change syntax to eAthena.